feathersjs-ecosystem/authentication/migrating.md

 This shouldn't really affect you unless you are testing, modifying or wrapping existing hooks but they **always** return promises now.
 This makes the interface more consistent, making it easier to test and reason as to what a hook does.

+### Response to `app.uthenticate()` returns `user`

+The authenticate call is not a typical service call.
+It doesn't support batch calls as you can't authenticate multiple users and it returns both the token and the authenticated user.
+Assigning the user object to `response.data` doesn't makes it harder for you to add your own custom data to the authentication response.
+For those reasons and to make it easier for people to find the logged in `user` in the response, `response.data` is now `response.user` when authenticating.

 ### Removed Configuration Options

 TODO (EK)